spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-streams/9-function-composition.md

 <!--NOTE-->

-The pipe symbol is used by Spring Cloud Function to compose together these two functions that live in the same JVM.
+The pipe symbol is used by Spring Cloud Function to compose together two functions that live in the same JVM.
 Note that the pipe symbol in the Spring Cloud Data Flow DSL is used to connect the messaging middleware output from one application to another.

 <!--END_NOTE-->

-Now we will build the new source, register it and deploy the stream on your local machine.
+Now you can build the new source, register it, and deploy the stream on your local machine.

 ### Building

 You can skip this section if you want to register the `maven` or `docker` resource URI of the `http-transformer` that we have made available on our Maven repository and Dockerhub.

-You can download the source code for this application from Github:
+You can download the source code for this application from Github.

-If you are using RabbitMQ binder: [http-transformer-with-RabbitMQ-binder](https://github.com/spring-cloud/spring-cloud-dataflow-samples/raw/master/dataflow-website/stream-developer-guides/feature-guides/streams/dist/composed-http-transformer-rabbitmq.zip)
+If you use the RabbitMQ binder, you can download [http-transformer-with-RabbitMQ-binder](https://github.com/spring-cloud/spring-cloud-dataflow-samples/raw/master/dataflow-website/stream-developer-guides/feature-guides/streams/dist/composed-http-transformer-rabbitmq.zip)
-After downloading and unpacking the source code, you can build the application using maven:
+After downloading and unpacking the source code, you can build the application by using Maven, as follows:

 ```
 cd composed-http-transformer-kafka
 ./mvnw clean install
 ```

-If you are using Kafka binder: [http-transformer-with-Kafka-binder](https://github.com/spring-cloud/spring-cloud-dataflow-samples/raw/master/dataflow-website/stream-developer-guides/feature-guides/streams/dist/composed-http-transformer-kafka.zip)
+If you use the Kafka binder, you can download [http-transformer-with-Kafka-binder](https://github.com/spring-cloud/spring-cloud-dataflow-samples/raw/master/dataflow-website/stream-developer-guides/feature-guides/streams/dist/composed-http-transformer-kafka.zip)
-After downloading and unpacking the source code, you can build the application using maven:
+After downloading and unpacking the source code, you can build the application by using Maven, as follows:

 ```
 cd composed-http-transformer-rabbitmq
 ./mvnw clean install
 ```

-### Registering the locally built application
+### Registering the Locally Built Application

-Now register `http-transformer` application by using the Data Flow Shell.
+Now you can register `http-transformer` application by using the Data Flow Shell, as follows:

 ```
 app register --name http-transformer --type source --uri file:///<YOUR-SOURCE-CODE>/target/composed-http-transformer-[kafka/rabbitmq]-0.0.1-SNAPSHOT.jar